xaviernogueira/xaviernogueira/README.md

 ⛈ Hi, I’m Xavier Nogueira!
-I’m a data scientist / engineer passionate about advancing the world of geospatial data, especially as it related to the Earth sciences.
+I’m a data scientist / engineer passionate about advancing the world of geospatial data, especially as it relates to the Earth sciences.
 I also dabble in quantitative finance.

 # My Public Projects
 | Project                  | Role   | Organization | Description